anisjkb/Python-Django-RestAPI/Lesson-13.2 Modular URL Configuration advanced developer.md

 ### **Final Recommendation**
 Considering you're advanced, this modular, CBV-based approach with DRF integration is future-proof and robust.
 It not only aligns with the best practices but also prepares your project for modern requirements like APIs, cloud deployment, or scaling to larger teams and more complex architectures.

-Let me know if you want me to elaborate on specific parts of this approach, or if you’d like code examples tailored to your use case!